sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 To provide HA functionality, we are going to use Active-Standby setup.
 In this setup:

-* 1 DPU will act as active and making flow decisions, while the non-active node will act as a pure backup flow storage.
+* One DPU will act as active and making flow decisions, while the non-active node will act as a pure backup flow storage.
 * When packets land on active DPU and creates a new flow, the new flow will be replicated to the standby DPU inline.
 * When packets land on standby side, they will be tunneled to the active DPU by NPU (or DPU as fallback).
 * When the active DPU runs into issues, we will failover the active, make the standby the new active, and switch over the traffic to avoid further impact.